hwabis/forbidden-desert/README.md

 * Players can spawn on any tile, not just a regular equipment tile
 * Storm cards are not drawn from a deck, but randomly generated independently each turn
+* Running out of sand markers is not a lose condition